Water or liquid damage - What should I do if I spill liquid on my computer?

-Now what you need to do here is try to remove as much visible liquid as possible.
-You want something that will wick (or soak-up) the liquid a fast as possible (hence why rice is not suitable) Kitchen towel is ideal but a towel or even loo roll will do.
+Next, try to remove as much visible liquid as possible.
+You want something that will wick (soak-up) the liquid as fast as possible (...hence why rice is not suitable).
+Kitchen towel is ideal but a towel or even toilet paper will do.

 And then...?
 Is that it?